Pancake Day London 2020 | 25th February

 Riding House Café & Rail House Café | Fitzrovia/Victoria

 You’ll be hard pressed to find a better pancake in the capital.
-It’s served with fresh fruit, maple syrup, and the real deal-sealer: vanilla clotted cream.
+It’s served with fresh fruit, maple syrup, triple-smoked bacon, and the real deal-sealer: vanilla clotted cream.
 Oh, and this pancake day, they come bottomless.

-Details: Served all day on 5th March | 43-51 Great Titchfield Street, W1W 7PQ | 8 Sir Simon Milton Square, SW1E 5DJ
+Details: Served all day on 25th February | 43-51 Great Titchfield Street, W1W 7PQ | 8 Sir Simon Milton Square, SW1E 5DJ

 The Sanderson | Fitzrovia